 Reporting on programs already in progress is pretty cut and dried.
-We know their goals, demographic targets, etc. and it is our job to monitor their progress in regards to those goals.
-We also know which key metrics will drive value for the program in the long run and we will emphasize the importance of focusing on and supporting those goals throughout the program.
+We know their goals, demographic targets, etc. and it is our job as market researchers to monitor their progress.
+We also know which key metrics will drive value for the program in the long run.
+This is why delivering value in program recaps is so important.

 Once the program is over and all the dust has settled, it’s on to the much more difficult task of measuring the value of the program.
 This is the lengthy process of a program recap.

-The essence of a good recap is to start by exploring the reach of the program, who they interacted with (demographics), the interests and lifestyles of those patrons (psychographics), as well as an overall measure of the programs actual reach (number of people sampled, in attendance, etc.).
+The essence of value in a program recap is to start by exploring the reach of the program, who they interacted with (demographics), the interests and lifestyles of those patrons (psychographics), as well as an overall measure of the programs actual reach (number of people sampled, in attendance, etc.).

-The impact section is a great way to find value in the data.
+The impact section is a great way to find value in the program recap data.
 It can show you specifically how the program impacted your target demographic, which is the biggest question on every Brand Advocate’s mind.
-We can cross reference any of the questions on the program’s survey to tell us if there is a relation between any two consumer segments and an outcome.
+We can cross-reference the questions on the program’s survey to tell us if there is a relation between any two consumer segments and an outcome.

 Lastly, we boil it all down to a Return-on-Investment section where we apply dollar values to the metrics.
 Depending on the program, we may also segment the ROI by markets or event types to see where they were getting the most bang for their buck.
-This information is critical when planning the next year’s program and mapping out a course of action for years ahead.
+This information is critical when planning future programs and mapping out a course of action for years ahead.